Skip to content

 SeS('LibraryInformationSystem_Add_Book').DoExecute({"session_id":sessionId});

-To provide the data for a new book, we will need to drag the "SetRequestBodyObject" property of the "Add_Book" object to the line above the DoExecute and pass in a populated JavaScript object:
+To provide the data for a new book, drag the "SetRequestBodyObject" property of the "Add_Book" object to the line above the DoExecute call and pass a populated JavaScript object:

 var newBook = {};